ameli/imate/docs/ComputeLogDeterminant.rst

 Parameters
 ==========

-The :mod:`TraceInv.ComputeLogDeterminant` module accepts the following attributes as input argument.
+The :mod:`imate.ComputeLogDeterminant` module accepts the following attributes as input argument.

 .. attribute:: A
    :type: numpy.ndarray, or scipy.sparse.csc_matrix